 Job Vacancy Announcement - Health Scientist Administrator (Program Officer), Division of Translational Research

-The Division of Translational Research (DTR) at the National Institute of Mental Health (NIMH) directs, plans, and supports programs of research that translate knowledge from basic science to discover the etiology, pathophysiology, and trajectory of mental disorders and develop effective interventions for children and adults.
-The Adult Pathophysiology and Biological Interventions Branch supports programs of research aimed at understanding the brain basis of mental disorders, specifically multidisciplinary studies with human and model systems on the genetic, molecular, cellular, circuit, and systems levels of brain function designed to elucidate the pathophysiology of mental disease and to translate these findings to clinical diagnosis, treatment, and prevention strategies.
+The Division of Translational Research (DTR) at the National Institute of Mental Health (NIMH) directs, plans, and supports programs of research that translate knowledge from basic science to discover the etiology, pathophysiology, and trajectory of mental illnesses and develop effective interventions for children and adults.

 This position requires working both independently and collaboratively.
 Strong organizational, oral, written, and communication skills are also required.
-Salary will be commensurate with the experience of the candidate.
-A full package of federal Civil Service benefits is available, including retirement, health and life insurance, long-term care insurance, leave, and a Thrift Savings Plan (401K equivalent).
+The salary will commensurate with the experience of the candidate.
+A complete package of federal Civil Service benefits is available, including retirement, health and life insurance, long-term care insurance, leave, and a Thrift Savings Plan (401K equivalent).
 The successful candidate is subject to a background investigation and public financial disclosure requirements.

 The NIH encourages the application and nomination of qualified women, minorities, and individuals with disabilities.
 HHS and NIH are Equal Opportunity Employers.